manish-garodia/manish-garodia/projects/dba-essentials-test/manage-instance-memory/initialize-parameters/initialize-parameters.md

 This lab assumes you have -
 -   A Free Tier, Paid or LiveLabs Oracle Cloud account
 -   Completed all the previous labs succesfully.
--   Ensure that Oracle EMCC has Oracle Database 21c and the listener added as managed targets.
+-   Oracle EMCC with Oracle Database 21c and listener added as managed targets.

 ## Task 1: View and modify the initialization parameters